BLOG

 The sale of the strip center took place on March 1, 2021, and the exchange proceeds were sent directly to Accruit, the qualified intermediary, to be held on her behalf until the purchase of her replacement property.
 This is necessary because a taxpayer participating in a like-kind exchange cannot be in actual or constructive receipt of the net sale proceeds while the exchange is pending.

 Within 45 days after the closing on the sale, Karen identified a one-half interest in her target replacement property using Identification Rules in 1031 Exchanges.
 Karen also worked closely with the qualified intermediary, Accruit, to begin the reverse exchange component of her transaction.
-Accruit, through its affiliate, known as an The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
-To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
+Accruit, through its affiliate, known as an Also referred to as an "EAT", is typically a special purpose, limited-liability company that is used to own the legal title to property that is being parked as part of a reverse exchange.
+An exchange accommodation titleholder may not be a disqualified person.
 Exchange Accommodation Titleholder (“EAT”) will take title to the other one-half interest in Karen’s target replacement property.

 Specifically, Karen will lend the additional $500,000 to a new LLC (let us call it Newco LLC), with the EAT as its sole member, which was established specifically for the purpose of facilitating the reverse 1031 exchange.
 The loan from Karen to Newco LLC will be documented by a note and secured with a pledge of the EAT’s membership interest in Newco LLC.